mscrocker/semerusocial/readme.md

 ```
 mvn package -P h2
-mvn org.codehaus.cargo:cargo-maven2-plugin:run --projects frontend
+mvn cargo:run --projects frontend
 ```

 With this the project will be accessible at [http://localhost:8080/semerusocial].

 ### Running the tests

-The project requires a database and a server for being able to run the integration tests.
+The project requires a database for being able to run the integration tests.

 Just like running the project, an embedded server with an in-memory database can be used: